Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-WTCjl2Tu39A.md

 ### Transcript

-> oh yeah, wait what the they're right from the satisfactory yeah there's one rifle, it's kind of like i think it's a bit it needs a bigger clip in my opinion because it runs out of ammo really quickly, yeah there's a rifle
+> oh yeah, wait what the they're right from the satisfactory yeah there's one rifle, it's kind of like I think it's a bit it needs a bigger clip in my opinion because it runs out of ammo really quickly, yeah there's a rifle